-In just six years of operation, Clean the World has partnered with more than 5,000 hospitality partners throughout North America, Hong Kong, and Macau, China, London, Europe to divert more than 15.4 million pounds (7,700 tons) of hotel waste from polluting local landfills.
+In ten years of operation, Clean the World has partnered with more than 8,000 hospitality partners throughout North America, Hong Kong, and Macau, China, London, Europe to divert more than 20 million pounds (8,796 tons) of hotel waste from polluting local landfills.
 This hotel waste is in the form of soap and bottled amenities that are proudly featured in hotel guest rooms, but quickly discarded each day after the guests leave.
 Recycling and upcycling hotel guest room amenities is a priority for Clean the World and its hospitality partners, and it is changing the way the hotel industry views waste and recycling, adding a component of compassion, health and hygiene benefits to the mix for better value and global social impact.